Genomics-enabled molecular plant physiology

 Using a systems biology approach, we are working to understand the impact of elevated temperature on tuberization and hormone signaling in potato.
 By integrating physiology data with next-generation sequencing data and molecular biology techniques we can work to identify the genetic mechanisms underlying fundamental changes in tuber developmental timing under future elevated temperatures and carbon dioxide (CO2) concentrations.

 In a collaboratively funded research project we are working to understand the effects of climate variability on host physiology and, in turn, host susceptibility towards pathogens.
 We are utilizing physiology, transcriptomics and metagenomics to understand the complex interaction of tropospheric ozone (O3) impacts on plant-pathogen interactions.
 This multifaceted research proposal is unique in its ability to focus on the physiological and genome-level changes in both the plant (pepper) and the pathogen (Xanthomonas) and attempt to understand how this complex interplay may be altered under an elevated [O3].
-This project also leverages an open-top field site at AU of which I am currently Director.
+This project also previously leveraged an open-top field site at Auburn University.

 The mission of this laboratory is to conduct research related to plants and their environment in a collaborative, transparent, inclusive and creative way.
 A priority of the Leisner lab is to foster diversity and inclusion among all members of the research group.
 The laboratory aims to be a welcoming environment for all people, including but not limited to race/ethnicity, socioeconomic status, gender identity, ability, age, religion, and sexual orientation.
 We see diversity as a resource, strength and benefit.
 We acknowledge institutional racism present within the scientific community and are committed to improving the representation of groups that have been historically underrepresented in the sciences.
 We do this through proactive development of historically-, socially-, cognitively-, and culturally informed practices implemented in our laboratory in order to create equitable research opportunities for everyone.
 The Leisner lab aims to create an atmosphere that is respectful, safe, creative, fun and open-minded.